irmen/prog8/docs/source/syntaxreference.rst

 -----------

 This is a file with the ``.p8`` suffix, containing *directives* and *code blocks*, described below.
-The file is a text file wich can also contain:
+The file is a text file which can also contain:

 Lines, whitespace, indentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^